polla-fattah/polla-fattah.github.io/_projects/2011-12-01-Salary-Management-System.md

 ## Project Description

-A simplified version of HR of the College of Engineering, I have used PHP as , GWT
+A simplified version of HR of the College of Engineering, I have used PHP as backend and GWT as frontend.